Key concepts & syntax

 Help

-Luna has a help function that describes the available commands, their parameters and their outputs.
-Commands are organized by domains, listed by the following command:
+Luna has a built-in help system that describes available commands, their parameters, outputs, and long-form descriptions.
+Commands are organized by domains.
+There are five modes:

 luna -h